suxue/qemu-usb-avrk/README.md

 ## License

-`dev-avrkrypt.c` is released under GPL, same as the original qemu.
+`dev-avrkrypt.c` is released under the LGPL.

 `aes.c` and `aes.h` are verbatim copies from https://github.com/kokke/tiny-AES128-C,
 which are in public domain.